 Dear 3rd Grade teacher:

-- Your class is invited to participate in this year’s Poster Contest
+Your class is also invited to participate in this year’s Poster Contest:

-- All participants will receive prizes from the Information and Education Program.
-NEW THIS YEAR each class will be asked to select 3 class posters to enter in the Reservation-wide contest.
+- All participants will receive prizes from the CS&KT Wildlife Management Program.
+Each class will also be asked to select 3 class posters to enter in the Reservation-wide contest.
 These posters will be picked up by Wildlife Staff and displayed at the Tribal Complex for further judging.

 - Posters should be no larger than 12 X 18”.
 Any medium acceptable (creativity, bright colors and dark outlines encouraged).